art4711/randbench/README.md

 everywhere else.
 Negative numbers are bad and so are unsigned 64 bit numbers.
 I don't know why, it actually is an extra restriction on our sources because they need to mask the high bits out while the default Go source doesn't.
-This smells like bug that was documented away.
+This smells like bug that was fixed through documentation.

 ### MathRand ###